 What if you want to automate the way your readers are notified of your new blog posts?

-You want it to be easy to both you and the readers, and you don’t have time to send a mass email to all your subscribers every time you publish a post.
+You want it to be easy for both you and the readers, and you don’t have time to send a mass email to all your subscribers every time you publish a post.

 Well, the answer lies in RSS.
 RSS, which means Rich Site Syndication is where you can get a feed of your blog’s content.
-It strips down all the design and converts your site into simple text format.
+It strips down all the designs and converts your site into a simple text format.

-With the Feedburner service from Google, you can create a feed for you website and have your readers subscribe to that feed, so they get your new posts in real time usually through RSS reader apps like Feedly or any of the Google Reader alternatives.
+With the Feedburner service from Google, you can create a feed for your website and have your readers subscribe to that feed, so they get your new posts in real time usually through RSS reader apps like Feedly .

 However, not all subscribers would have access to an RSS reader.
 Or not all of them would want to check their readers every time they want to see if there’s something new.